charlesneimog/OScofo/README.md

 ## Collaboration and Contribution

 I invite composers, researchers and developers to contribute to the *OScofo* project.
 Not just with code, but with theory, math, etc. I am trying to make OScofo acessible via a Python implementation, to test it should be easy.
 By sharing the source code, I am trying to provide access to the theories and mathematical formulas that drive the software, all this come from the amazing research work of Arshia Cont and Philippe Cuvillier at IRCAM.
-This transparency is inspired by the amazing tools like IEM, SPARTA, and of course, PureData.

 ## Technical Foundations